DevOpsBootcamp/website/source/continuous-integration.rst

 .. ifnotslides::

     Automated testing is the most common, and easiest to setup, CI tool.

-    It detects through Git, or whatever SVC tool you use, a change to your codebase (new Pull Request, new branch, new commit on master/develop, etc), and runs your tests automatically.
-If it finds a problem it sends an email and places a red ``x`` somewhere prominent so people know the it isn't passing the tests yet.
-If it's good there will be a little green ``✔``.
+    It integrates with Github (Or whatever service you're using to host your code), and can be set up to detect changes to a codebase (new Pull Request, new branch, new commit on master/develop, etc).
+When it's triggered, it runs your tests automatically.
+If it finds a problem, it will notify the correct people, usually via email.

 Tool: Travis CI